icon-project/icon-sdk-python/quickstart/README.md

 private key:  39765c71ed1884ce08010900ed817119f4227a8b3ee7a36c906c0ae9b5b11cae
 ```

-### Load
+#### Load a wallet

 You can load an existing EOA by calling a `load` method.
 After creation, the address and private key can be looked up.

 ```python
 # Loads a wallet from a private key in bytes